How Do I Report Unauthorized Debit Activity?

 - Live Chat.
 Click here to Live Chat with a customer service representative.
 Live Chat hours are Monday - Friday from 8:00 a.m. to 7:00 p.m. and Saturday from 10:00 a.m. to 6:00 p.m.
 (CT).
 If Live Chat is unavailable, complete the Feedback/Complaint form.

 - Secured Message.

-- Log into Online Banking.
+- Log into Digital Banking.

 - Click the Account Services tab on the navigation bar located at the top of the web page.
 A drop down menu will appear.

 - Select the Requests and Messages option which will take you to a new page.

 - Once on the Messages page, click the Ask A Question/Send a Message?
 Link located on the upper right section of the web page.
 A message screen will pop up.